hmcts/cookie-manager/README.md

 ### Dependencies
 This project currently only uses dependencies for linting and building the project.

+### Using within your project
+Follow the setup guide on installing and initializing the module within NodeJS, this project provides type declarations built in, so for projects using TypeScript, you should see typings support.

 ## Testing
 To run the tests run `npm run test` or to see the coverage, `npm run test:coverage`.